 - *Anyone can start a Circle, but there are a limited number of stipends

-- Apply by Wed, Dec 6 to be considered for the paid opportunity
+- Applications are reviewed on a rolling basis, apply early to be considered for the paid opportunity